fvdsn/website/posts/gpt4-tools.md

 Oops...

+Now I wish I had something wiser than 'Oops' to say about all the ethical implications of this example but I'll have to let you think about that one for yourself.

-Now I'm going to try to give a positive spin to this ending.
-If you are afraid that AI getting smarter means they will be able to do bad things, it seems it will also help them not do bad things !
+And there may be a way to put a small positive spin to this ending.
+If you are afraid that AI getting smarter means they will be able to do bad things, it seems it will also help them avoid doing bad things !
+Yay !

+---

 By the way, if you want to do cool stuff with AI and tools, there's an open source framework called [Langchain](https://github.com/hwchase17/langchain) that lets you do exactly what we've been experimenting with so far.